zgong26/640_Ovarian_Cancer_Classification/README.md

 Loads tensors from 'modified_images_tensors' foler to model and starts training process
 ## transformer.py
 Transfrom original images from 'train_images_compressed_80' folder to tensors and save them to 'modified_images_tensors' folder
+## GPU_Usage.py
+Prints out current GPU usage to check if GPU is used rather than CPU
+## Playground.py
+Just scratch paper, should not affect the project's functionality